A peek at TE Connectivity Ltd. (TEL): Who has invested in It?

 TE Connectivity Ltd. (TEL): Who are the competitors?

-The company’s main competitors (and peers) include QUALCOMM Incorporated (QCOM) that is trading -23.43% down over the past 12 months and Intuit Inc. (INTU) that is 20.38% higher over the same period.
-Texas Instruments Incorporated (TXN) is -2.95% down on the 1-year trading charts.
+The company’s main competitors (and peers) include QUALCOMM Incorporated (QCOM) that is trading -19.07% down over the past 12 months and Intuit Inc. (INTU) that is 15.08% higher over the same period.
+Texas Instruments Incorporated (TXN) is 1.05% up on the 1-year trading charts.